17th Annual Teaching & Learning Conference at Elon University

-Elon University welcomes area university and college educators to the 16th Annual Teaching & Learning Conference on Thursday, August 15, 2019.
-The conference is jointly sponsored by Elon’s Center for the Advancement of Teaching and Learning (CATL) and Teaching and Learning Technologies (TLT), and attendance costs are covered by these sponsors.
+Elon University welcomes university and college educators to the 17th Annual Teaching & Learning Conference on Thursday, June 10, 2021 (please note the new early summer date to allow for conference ideas to percolate all summer long).
+This free, fully-virtual conference is sponsored jointly by Elon’s Center for the Advancement of Teaching and Learning (CATL) and Teaching and Learning Technologies (TLT).
+Proposal submissions are now open.

 We invite proposals for two session types:

-- 40-minute presentations highlighting an innovative pedagogical strategy and evidence of its impact
+- 30-minute virtual presentations highlighting an innovative pedagogical strategy and evidence of its impact